PetToyCo/description_directions_attributes_/README.md

 From within the root directory: npm run seed

-Once the database has been seeded:
+3. In client/src/index.jsx:
+Make sure the proxy componentDidMount is commented out, and the development componentDidMount is uncommented.
+If any changes are made:
+From within the root directory: npm run react-dev

-3. From within the root directory: npm start
+4. From within the root directory: npm start

-4. Navigate to localhost:3002 in the browser
+5. Navigate to localhost:3002 in the browser

 ## Endpoints